rubchume/rubchume/README.md

 I am Rubén.

-I am a backend Java developer (Hybris framework, Spring) with a background in telecommunications engineering and a strong interest and formal education in data science, data engineering and visualization (with Python programming language mostly).
+I am a Python developer with experience in data oriented tasks in the bank sector (data pipelines, AWS, REST APIs...) with a background in telecommunications engineering.
+I have a strong interest and formal education in data science, data engineering and visualization (with Python programming language mostly).

 Here you can find some of the projects I like to work on in my spare time.
-Feel free to get inspired by them, fork them and contact me if you have any doubts or want to know a little more about the context (most of them are not thoroughly docummented since I do them for mostly for myself).
+Feel free to get inspired by them, fork them and contact me if you have any doubts or want to know a little more about the context (most of them are not thoroughly docummented since I do them mostly for myself).

 Have fun.